BartyMae/Bart_Tweaks/README.md

 ## Droppable/Movable NPC Items<br/>
 Affects Nalia's Ring, Edwin's Amulet, Minsc's Boo, Alora's Rabbit Foot, Xan's Moonblade, Eldoth's Poisoned Arrows, and possibly others - this wasn't coded robustly.<br/>

+## Display Actual Range of Spells in Descriptions<br/>
+Scans for all spells that have descriptions and updates their listed ranges to the actual value used by the spell.
+Spells that do not target the caster, a living creature, or an area will not be affected (i.e. Raise Dead-type spells won't be affected).<br/>

 ## Non-Upgradeable Carsomyr<br/>
 Replaces the non-upgraded version of Carsomyr with the upgraded version, but sets its magic resistance bonus to +10%, its price to 20,000, its lore to 100, and then disables Cespenar's upgrade path for it.
 Meant for use with IR/R, and reserves the Eye of Tyr for Purifier without unnecessarily gimping Carsomyr.<br/>